d-sauer/blog/2016/gradle_compileonly_dependency_scope/index.md

     Is used to add dependency only for compile time, but for the test source

  I found those dependency declaration useful when I'm producing some kind of internal library, and that library has dependencies for which I know other component which will use that library are already using it.
-I don't want to force other components to upgrade transitive dependencies for example to latest version of that dependency.
+And I don't want to force other components to upgrade their dependencies, for example to the latest version of that dependency.

  Then you can use: